 The actions you take and the things you say following a car accident in New Orleans can play a huge role in determining the outcome of your situation.

-While your legal team may be able to undertake many legal obligations for you, here are some measures you can take to promote a successful resolution to your case:
+While your New Orleans personal injury lawyer may be able to undertake many legal obligations for you, here are some measures you can take to promote a successful resolution to your case:

 - Seek prompt medical attention.
 You may have left the accident scene with minor cuts and bruises.
 However, hidden trauma can manifest itself in the days and weeks following the collision.
 You do not want to give the other party the opportunity to say that your injuries were not caused by the accident because you did not seek medical attention.
 Your health and safety should be your top priority following the accident.